lume/element-behaviors/README.md

 log to the console whenever the element is clicked.

-Unlike Custom Elements that need to extend from `HTMLElement`, Element Behaviors do not need to extend from any class, and similar to but unlike Custom Element lifecycle methods, Element Behavior lifecycle methods all accept a first argument `element` which is the element onto which the instance of the behavior is applied.
+Unlike Custom Elements that need to extend from `HTMLElement`, Element Behaviors do not need to extend from any class.
+Similar to but unlike Custom Element lifecycle methods, Element Behavior lifecycle methods all accept a first argument `element` which is the element onto which the instance of the behavior is applied.